MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/01-Build-your-first-declarative-agent/03-add-starter-prompts.md

     title: '1.3: Add starter prompts'
 ---

-# Add starter prompts
+# Add suggested prompts

-In this exercise you will update the declarative agent you created in the previous exercise with six starter prompts.
+In this exercise, you will update the declarative agent you created in the previous exercise with six suggested prompts.

 This exercise should take approximately **10** minutes to complete.